8 Simple Steps How to Repair Auto Body Rust and Restore Your Car's Shine

 Painting Tips:

-Apply touch-up paint in thin, even coats.
+Touch up paint in thin, even layers.

 7. Seal with Clear Coat